garner1/BLISS/bin/README.md

 # bliss

-From the bin directory run the commands as in test_pipeline to test the pipeline
+From the bin directory run the commands as in test_pipeline to test the pipeline on a small dataset

 Requires (at least):